-- Ethic approval: Ethic clearance for research involving human and animal subjects.
+Ethic approval: Ethic clearance for research involving human and animal subjects.

 	- Abstract, not exceeding 400 words.
 The abstract must be structured with the below headings in separate paragraph:

 	- Artwork Requirements

 	- Each table, graph, and figure should be self-explanatory and should present new information rather than duplicating what is in the text.
 Prepare one page per each and submit separately as supplementary file(s).

 	- Save the figures as high resolution JPEC or TIFF files.

 	Note: Permission to reprint table(s) and/or figure(s) from other sources must be obtained from the original publishers and authors and submitted with the typescript.

 	To ensure the integrity of the double-blinded peer-review for submission to this journal, every effort should be made to prevent the identities of the authors and reviewers from being known to each other.
 The authors of the document have deleted their names from the main text, with "Author" and year used in the references and footnotes, instead of the authors' name, article title, etc. After the journal was accepted, the name of the authors and affiliation and the name of the corresponding author must be included into the document and re-submitted in the copyediting stage.

 	No page charge

 	- References using the Vancouver referencing style (see example below).

 	- In-text citation: Indicate references by number(s) in the order of appearance in the text with superscript format.
 Reference numbers are to be placed immediately after the punctuation (with no spacing).
 The actual authors can be referred to, but the reference number(s) must always be given.
-When multiple references are cited at a given place in the text, use a hyphen to join the first and last numbers that are inclusive.
+When multiple references are cited at a given place in the text, use a hyphen (with no spacing) to join the first and last numbers that are inclusive.
 Use commas (with spaces) to separate non‐inclusive numbers in a multiple citation e.g. (2‐5, 7, 10).
 Do not use a hyphen if there are no citation numbers in between inclusive statements e.g. (1‐2).
 Use instead (1, 2).